willmagna/bull-basic-template/README.md

 ### This template is divide by the branches

-1.  basics 2.
-This branch is a very basic Bull setup.
+1.  basics: This branch is a very basic Bull setup.
-2.  separate-process-function-from-progress-queue 3.
-This branch separates the queue name and the process function, preparing it to receive the next branch (main).
+2.  separate-process-function-from-progress-queue: This branch separates the queue name and the process function, preparing it to receive the next branch (main).
-3.  main 4.
-This branch is the final and more complete template for using Bull.
+3.  main: This branch is the final and more complete template for using Bull.
 It is prepared to scale your application.

 Clone Project